CGAL/cgal/Kinetic_shape_reconstruction/readme.md

 use EPICK for all other computations.
 This way we avoid accumulating errors and should keep speed.

 ** INTERNALS **

 - Epsilon usage inside the code.
 - File descriptions.
-- Important functions.
+- Important parts of the code.
-- Possible failures.
+- Possible failures and warnings.
+- Parameters.